-(ACLU) of Northern California, in collaboration with Bay Rising, California Common Cause, Every Voice, and MapLight.13 This 2018 review cited multiple authorities concluding that policy outcomes depend on who engages in the political process.14
+Liberties Union (ACLU) of Northern California, in collaboration with Bay Rising, California Common Cause, Every Voice, and MapLight.14 This 2018 review cited multiple authorities concluding that policy outcomes depend on who engages in the political process.15

 While Barron describes political participation as inclusive of voting, donating, protesting, volunteering for a campaign, contacting elected officials, and running for office, her research found that elected officials and candidates for office are most responsive to two groups: voters and political donors.
-The latter group, political donors, is more influential, as research cited by Barron indicates that elected officials are more responsive to donors' interests and priorities than voters, 15 and that non-constituent donors have more influence on policymakers than constituent non-donors.
-16 disproportionate status as donors as an explanation.
+The latter group, political donors, is more influential, as research cited by Barron indicates that elected officials are more responsive to donors' interests and priorities than voters, 16 and that non-constituent donors have more influence on policymakers than constituent non-donors.17

+Political scientist Martin Gilens shows that when federal policy preferences diverge by income level, "the views of the affluent make a big difference, while support among the middle class and the poor has almost no relationship to policy outcomes," and identifies the upper-income group's disproportionate status as donors as an explanation.
 "When people participate in the political process through voting and donating to political campaigns, they gain access to and influence over policymakers," Barron concludes.
 "Policy change requires political engagement."

-Political scientist Martin Gilens shows that when federal policy preferences diverge by income level, "the views of the affluent make a big difference, while support among the middle class and the poor has almost no relationship to policy outcomes," and identifies the upper-income group's